leecheng28/FIT1047-Intro-Computer-System-and-Security-Revision/README.md

 confidentiality: data is kept to some principals only.

-privacy: the protection of personal information (account, password).
+privacy: the protection of personal informations/space (account, password).

-availability: the quality of the system being available when needs arise.
+availability: some service or resource can be used within a particular time with a particular quality.

-non-repudiation: some action is related to some entity, and cannot be repudiated. e.g., signed contract.
+non-repudiation: some action is related to an entity, and there is evidence that it has actually happened.
+Thus, this entity cannot repudiate what is happened. e.g., a signed contract.

 Security attacks
-worm: a standalone malware program that replicates itself, and trys to spread to other computers through networks, file transfers.
+worm: a standalone malware program that replicates itself, and trys to spread to other computers or networks. e.g., file transfers.

 virus: a standalone malware program that replicates itself, and insert codes into computer system in order to exploit system weakness.
 Get distributed with program/document.
 Runs and spread when host program executes.